fbpx Skip to main content

 Progression 1: Pole seated pike lift with support

-Try not to rely on the ‘pull’ with your arms – and don’t lean into the pole!
+Try not to rely on the ‘pull’ with your arms – and avoid leaning into the pole!

 Progression 2: Pole seated pike lift with flat back